 Non-Attendance in Web-based and Hybrid Courses

-Students enrolled in courses classified as WEB (web-based; no in-person attendance required) or HYB (hybrid; primarily web-based but with some required in-person activities) must log in to the course website during the first two weeks of the semester and participate in an online activity.
+Students enrolled in courses classified as WEB (web-based; no in-person attendance required) or HYB (hybrid; primarily web-based but with some required in-person activities) must log in to the course website during the stated no-show period of the semester and participate in an online activity.

 Participation in an online activity includes, but is not limited to, submitting an academic assignment; taking an exam, completing an interactive tutorial, or completing computer-assisted instruction; participating in an online discussion about academic matters; and/or initiating contact with a faculty member to ask a question about the academic subject studied in the course.

-A student who is enrolled in the course but does not log into the website during the first two weeks of the semester will be designated as No Show (NS) by the instructor.
-All other policies described in the Cincinnati State catalog section above on “Non-Attendance” apply to students in WEB and HYB courses also.
+A student who is enrolled in the course but does not log into the course website during the first two weeks of the semester will be designated as No Show (NS) by the instructor.
+All other policies described in the Catalog section above on “Non-Attendance” apply to students in WEB and HYB courses also.

 In some cases, the website for a WEB or HYB course will be open to students prior to the first day of the semester.
 Student activities on the website prior to the first day of the semester will be used to determine whether an NS designation is given.